Ceratech/fcm-scala/README.md

 * Handle updated tokens
 * Handle deleted/invalid tokens

+This library makes use of the Play Standalone WS client.

 ## Requirements

-* Play 2.6.x
 * Scala 2.11.x / 2.12.x

 ## Usage

 ### Configuration

+Easiest is to use a [Typesafe Config](https://github.com/lightbend/config) file to configure FCM.
 In your `application.conf` add the following configuration:

 ```
 fcm {